dominikwilkowski/cfonts/README.md

 const CFonts = require('cfonts');

 CFonts.say('Hello|world!', {
 	font: 'block',              //define the font face
 	align: 'left',              //define text alignment
 	colors: ['white'],          //define all colors
-	background: 'Black',  //define the background color
+	background: 'transparent',  //define the background color, you can also use `backgroundColor` here as key
 	letterSpacing: 1,           //define letter spacing
 	lineHeight: 1,              //define the line height
 	space: true,                //define if the output text should have empty lines on top and on the bottom
-	maxLength: '0'        //define how many character can be on one line });
+	maxLength: '0',             //define how many character can be on one line });
 ```